-Is open banking data enough to verify citizens?
+Can open banking be used to verify customers?

 Just add trust...to transact